superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 For example, let's take a look at some illustrative input/output pairs from the [IMDB movie reviews dataset](https://paperswithcode.com/dataset/imdb-movie-reviews), which can be employed to fine-tune a pre-trained model designed for sentiment analysis:

-Input: "Absolutely loved this movie!
+_Input_: "Absolutely loved this movie!
 The acting was superb, and the storyline kept me engaged from start to finish.
 Highly recommended!"

-Output: Positive sentiment
+_Output_: Positive sentiment

-Input: "This film turned out to be a significant disappointment.
+_Input_: "This film turned out to be a significant disappointment.
 The plot left me puzzled, the acting was merely average, and I struggled to maintain interest.
 Not worth watching."

-Output: Negative sentiment
+_Output_: Negative sentiment

-For proprietary applications, companies invest in human annotation to create labeled datasets reflecting their custom use cases and data.
+For _proprietary_ applications, companies invest in human annotation to create labeled datasets reflecting their custom use cases and data.
 For successful fine-tuning, it’s key to possess a sufficient volume and variety of examples so the pre-trained model can adapt its knowledge to the new domain.

-### The fine-tuning cycle: training, hyperparameter tuning, performance measurement
+#### The fine-tuning cycle: training, hyperparameter tuning, performance measurement

 The fine-tuning procedure involves repeatedly training the model on the downstream labeled data, adjusting key hyperparameters like learning rate and batch size, and evaluating performance on a held-out validation set after each iteration.

 This cycle of training, hyperparameter tuning, and performance measurement is repeated until the model plateaus and stops showing significant gains on your particular dataset.
 The goal is to maximize metrics like accuracy and F1-score, to reach acceptable performance levels for your specific use case and data.

-Libraries like [Hugging Face's Transformers](https://huggingface.co/docs/transformers/index) and [spaCy](https://spacy.io) simplify this experimentation process.
+Libraries like [Hugging Face's Transformers](https://huggingface.co/docs/transformers/index) and [spaCy](https://spacy.io) _simplify_ this experimentation process.
 They provide optimized implementations of impressive pre-trained models, along with tools to rapidly run training iterations and fine-tune hyperparameters.

 Fine-tuning, therefore, can adapt pre-trained models to perform more successfully on specific downstream tasks.
 However, even fine-tuned pre-trained models have limitations.

-### The limits of fine-tuning
+#### The limits of fine-tuning

-Fine-tuning works well when the fine-tuning data is of the same type and modality as the pre-trained model was initially trained on – for example, fine-tuning on a language model using text.
+Fine-tuning works well when the fine-tuning data is of the same type and modality as the pre-trained model's _initial_ training data – for example, fine-tuning on a language model using text.
 A fine-tuned LLM is the right solution for a straightforward language task like sentiment classification.

 But on its own a fine-tuned LLM can’t properly solve broader use-cases involving more context, like product recommendations or fraud detection.

 To make a good product recommendation, for example, you need to input a variety of data of different types and modalities – including product imagery, recency (when it was launched), user preferences, and product description.
-To combine these factors in a way that maps to your task requirements and does it efficiently, your solution has to include both a model trained to define recency – i.e., a custom model – and a model that can understand relevant details from the product description and initial search query – i.e., a pre-trained model (such as GPT-4).
+To combine these factors in a way that maps to your task requirements and does it efficiently, your solution has to include _both_ a model trained to define recency – i.e., a _custom_ model – and a model that can understand relevant details from the product description and initial search query – i.e., a _pre-trained_ model (such as GPT-4).

-That is, to get Vector Compute right, you need to develop intricate custom models to integrate and harmonize diverse data types, but also pre-trained models that, with high-quality in-domain data, perform better on some in-domain tasks.
+In other words, to get Vector Compute right, you need to develop both intricate custom models to integrate and harmonize diverse data types, _and_ pre-trained models that, with high-quality in-domain data, perform better on some in-domain tasks.
 Because they use general-purpose or fine-tuned representations from vast datasets, re-trained models also reduce startup costs and improve computational efficiency.

-An effective vector retrieval stack is a single, unified system that assigns, coordinates, and configures custom models and pre-trained models respectively or in combination to handle the tasks they are designed for.
+An effective vector retrieval stack is a single, unified system that assigns, coordinates, and configures custom models and pre-trained models respectively, or in combination, to handle the tasks they are designed for.
 Such robust homegrown solutions will be increasingly important given the broad and ever expanding application of Vector Compute to solve real world problems in a spectrum of domains, partially enumerated below.

 ## Applications of Vector Compute